UK Hay Fever

 How we can reduce the exposure?

-Always check the daily and plan your outdoor activities accordingly.
+Always check the daily pollen forecast and plan your outdoor activities accordingly.
 Try to avoid spending too much time outside when pollen levels are high.

 Keep your windows closed, especially during early mornings and evenings when pollen counts tend to be higher.